 The Edward Via College of Osteopathic Medicine (VCOM) is located on the Virginia Tech campus in Blacksburg, Virginia.
-It has expanded to include a medical school on the campus of Wofford College in Spartanburg, S.C. and an upcoming medical school on the campus of Auburn University in Auburn, Ala.
+It has expanded to include a medical school on the campus of Wofford College in Spartanburg, S.C. and an upcoming medical school on the campus of Auburn University in Auburn, AL.

 VCOM’s mission is:

 - To prepare globally-minded, community-focused physicians to meet the needs of rural and medically underserved populations, and

 - To promote research to improve human health.